-\$sscanf reads from the string variable, str.
+\$sscanf reads from the string, str.
+The string str, shall be a string variable, string parameter or a string literal.

 Both functions read characters, interpret them according to a format, and store the results.
 Both expect as arguments a control string, format, and a set of arguments specifying where to place the results.
 If there are insufficient arguments for the format, the behavior is undefined.
 If the format is exhausted while arguments remain, the excess arguments are ignored.